Frequently Asked Questions

 What is the Excitement Index?

-How are the components of the Excitement Index weighted?
+How are the components weighted?